lorenzocampo/alerting-securityhub-findings/README.md

 ## Why is this solution necessary?

-Security Hub alerts for each finding of the services you have integrated but the same finding can be logged several times before being resolved so if you send an email to the support team for each finding, they will find duplicate findings so, to avoid spam, I have set up a workflow with step functions to alert only about findings that are not repeated and are active.
+Security Hub alerts for each finding of the services you have integrated but the same finding can be logged several times before being resolved so if you send an email to the support team for each finding, they will find duplicate findings so, to avoid spam, I have set up a workflow with step functions to alert only about findings that are not repeated and are still active.

 ## Step Function State Machine Workflow